Leader Guide | Justice Module 2 | Justice in Scripture

 - Alerted: like Wolterstorff, personally motivated by a specific historical and contemporary wrong; informed by Roman Catholic ‘Compendium on the Social Doctrine of the Church’; active personally to protect the weak; part of church communities with a strong justice orientation.

-Q2: In his Postscript, Wolstertorff proposes an eight-point Biblical understanding of justice and rights:
+Q2: In his Postscript, Wolstertorff proposes an eight-point Biblical understanding of justice and rights (Justice and Rights, page 192):

 - The declaration that God is just and loves justice, and enjoins human beings to imitate God in doing and seeking justice.